 Fecal transplants might sound, er, strange, but a team from the UPMC Hillman Cancer Center and the National Cancer Institute has recently demonstrated that the therapy can help some patients effectively fight a certain kind of cancer.
 The study, published in Science, focused on people with advanced melanoma, a serious skin cancer, who had never responded to immunotherapy.
-Researchers already knew that the composition of your gut bacteria can change the likelihood that immunotherapy will be effective.
-So, the team collected fecal samples from patients who responded very well to immunotherapy and transferred them via colonoscopy to the intestines of patients who had never previously responded to it.
-The result: out of the 15 patients who received the transplant and subsequent immunotherapy, six showed either tumor reduction or disease stabilization lasting more than a year.
-“Even if much work remains to be done,” said co-senior author and professor of medicine at Pitt, Hassane Zarour, “our study raises hope for microbiome-based therapies of cancers.”
+Researchers already knew that the composition of gut bacteria can change the likelihood that immunotherapy will be effective.
+So, the team collected fecal samples from patients who responded very well to immunotherapy and transferred them via colonoscopy to the intestines of patients who had never previously responded to immunotherapy.
+The result: Of the 15 patients who received a fecal transplant and subsequent immunotherapy, six showed either tumor reduction or disease stabilization lasting more than a year.
+“Even if much work remains to be done,” said Hassane Zarour, co-senior author and professor of medicine at Pitt, “our study raises hope for microbiome-based therapies of cancers.”